Skip to content

 3. ClassRegistry lookup chain: hub.get_class_registry() reads _library_id from the ContextVar, gets the library's attached ClassRegistry.
 Falls back to the global registry if no library is set.

 4. Cleanup: library_manager.teardown(library_id) deletes the library and its ClassRegistry.
-The ContextVar is reset via teardown_current_library().
+The ContextVar is reset via clear_current_library().
 No manual GC needed — the ClassRegistry is garbage-collected with the Library.
+In the workflow's finally block, this worker-local cleanup runs BEFORE the awaited act_flush_trace_events activity: the await is a suspension point where an eviction-time BaseException can abort the rest of the block, so ordering cleanup first guarantees an eviction can only skip the flush itself, never the teardown.

 Kajson integration